-Alison Zemanski Heis Director, Communications, Northeast, Midwest, Southeast, Sun Coast, Mid-Atlantic, Texas
+Alison Zemanski Heis Director, Communications, Northeast, Midwest, Southeast, Sun Coast

-Alison Zemanski Heis joined NPCA in 2010 and leads communications outreach for the Midwest, Northeast and NPCA's national water work.
-She also leads the communications outreach strategy in support of NPCA’s corporate partnerships and celebrity engagement efforts.
+Alison Heis joined the organization in 2010 and oversees media outreach and communications for the East Coast, Midwest, and NPCA's national water initiatives.
+She leads communication outreach focused on strengthening NPCA’s brand through corporate partnerships and our emerging celebrity engagement efforts.